 Thank you for visiting our website.
 We know it can be intimidating to visit a church for the first time.
-So, we've tried to make Vineyard - West Philly as "user-friendly" as possible.
+So, we've tried to make Mosaic Community Church as "user-friendly" as possible.
 We're also happy to answer any questions that you might have.
 Feel free to contact a member of our church staff using the "Contact Us" link at the top of the page.

 In an effort to direct your navigation towards content that will be most useful to you, here is a brief description of the information you can find on our site:

 Sundays: This tab contains information relevant to our weekly services, including what to expect at a typical service, our offerings for kids, a synopsis of our current talk series, and an archive of past messages.

 Connect: Check out this tab if you are interested in getting to know people at Mosaic.
 It lists activites that are designed to help people get connected with the variety of programs and groups that we offer.